 One question I have been asked on several occasions: "As a Christian, how do I meet Mr. Right?"
-(Actually, no one has ever used the term "Mr. Right" when asking me this.
-That would be embarrassing.)
+(Actually, no one to this day has ever used the term "Mr. Right" when asking me this.)

 When we say "Mr Right" we more or less mean: an awesome person who is right for me and compatible with my values and heart attitudes and therefore marriage material."
 So here's the formula to meet him: